 This trip offers the best experience for a solo traveller in Bhutan, which is known to be very safe for women travelling alone.
 We provide the option to choose your guide, offering both male and female guides to suit your preference.
 While solo trips may cost a bit more, booking with us ensures you enjoy complete independence without relying on group tours.
 The flexible itinerary includes diverse activities such as short hikes, photography, momo cooking lessons, and farmhouse visits, adding great value to your journey.
 It’s always best to choose a licensed local tour operator who will take care of you and your safety.
+You can choose 5 Days Tour of Bhutan for solo trip which will fit your budget.
+This tour covers best of Bhutan within short duration.

 Bhutan Solo Trip Over View